NBISweden/AGAT/docs/gxf.md

  ⇨	When I use the term gff it includes all gff formats/flavors.
 (The first version of the format was not called gff1 but gff.
 But to make it easier I will always specify the version of the format saying gff1 when I talk about the first version of it).

- ⇨	I the same way, when I use the term gtf it includes all gtf formats/flavors.
+ ⇨	In the same way, when I use the term gtf it includes all gtf formats/flavors.

  ⇨	I have created the term **gxf** that means all the gff and gtf formats/flavors.